-When "the divinity in question" arrived with null, Apple, Moses and "a couple of massive bodyguards," her scorned seatmate clearly had some strong feelings about trying to sign autographs in Gwynnie's shadow.
+When "the divinity in question" arrived with Chris Martin, Apple, Moses and "a couple of massive bodyguards," her scorned seatmate clearly had some strong feelings about trying to sign autographs in Gwynnie's shadow.
 "The worshippers blocked my view of the whole world," Christina griped, "abusing my tiny territory upon which to abandon their trash or lean their sorry asses."

 The feisty short story writer stepped away to mingle with other authors and came back carrying what she described as a plate of "miniature sloppy hamburgers, stinky steak sandwiches, and the like."
 But wait—the horror continued!
 Christina claimed Gwynnie's bodyguards "growled, body blocking me," and she was "[forced] to crawl under the table."

 "And there I sat with my meat products, wafting the excellent smells toward my sleek vegan neighbor," Christina griped.
 Gwyneth does eliminate meat, dairy, eggs and the like when she's committing to a clean phase of dieting, but has Ms. Oxenberg not read My Father's Daughter?
 G.P. shares her delicious family recipes for fried chicken, chicken and dumplings and turkey meatballs, just to name a few.